Yog Darshan - Yoga Philosophy

 In order to deal with these accompaniments, Patanjali prescribes the practice of one principle which could be understood as Ashtanga Yoga. ( Yoga Sutra 1:32 )

-Means literally a whirlpool.
+This means literally a whirlpool.
 We can also understand this as thought patterns that arise when the mind contacts the external world through the action of sense organs.
+Vritti can also have an internal source too like the thoughts generated during sleep and dreams.
 Vrittis are five types, painful and non-painful

 1.5 वृत्तयः पञ्चतय्यः क्लिष्टाक्लिष्टाः